ExpressionEngine/ExpressionEngine-User-Guide/docs/development/custom-template-tags.md

 Single Tags are the easiest template tags to create and process.
 Here we'll add a single tag to our add-on using the CLI.
 We'll name the tag Amazing Text.

 ```
-php system/ee/eecli.php make:tag
+php system/ee/eecli.php make:template-tag
 What is the tag name?
 Amazing Text
-What add-on is the tag being added to? amazing_add_on
+What add-on is the tag being added to? [amazing_add_on,...]: amazing_add_on
 Tag created successfully!
 ```